 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Photronics reported second-quarter fiscal 2026 revenue of $209.9 million, down 0.5% from a year earlier and down 6.7% from the first quarter.
+Photronics said second-quarter fiscal 2026 revenue slipped to $209.9 million, down 0.5% from a year earlier and down 6.7% from the first quarter.

-Revenue from integrated circuits fell 5% year over year to $147.5 million and declined 11% sequentially.
-Flat panel display revenue increased 13% from a year earlier to $62.4 million and rose 4% from the first quarter.
+The company’s IC revenue fell to $147.5 million, down 5% year over year and 11% sequentially.
+FPD revenue moved the other way, climbing to $62.4 million, up 13% from a year earlier and 4% from the first quarter.

-For the third quarter, the company guided to revenue of $207 million to $215 million, operating margin of 18% to 20%, and non-GAAP diluted earnings per share of $0.39 to $0.45.
-As a result of these announcements, the company's shares have moved -1.85% on the market, and are now trading at a price of $53.4301.
-Check out the company's full 8-K submission here.
+For the third quarter, Photronics guided for revenue of $207 million to $215 million, operating margin of 18% to 20%, and non-GAAP diluted EPS of $0.39 to $0.45.
+The market has reacted to these announcements by moving the company's shares -34.59% to a price of $35.0017.
+If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.